 While most cheeses are good sources of calcium, hard rind cheeses like parmesan contain the most because they have less water content.
 While one ounce of soft rind cheeses, like brie, only contain 4% of the DV for calcium, an ounce of parmesan contains 19%.

 As previously mentioned, spring greens are also an excellent source of calcium, and one cup of cooked spring greens contains around 21% of the DV for calcium.
-Plus, spring greens and parmesan taste great together, so when you pair them in a recipe you get a delicious as well as calcium-rich meal!
+Plus, spring greens and parmesan taste great together, so when you pair them in a recipe you get a delicious and calcium-rich meal.

 This spring green and parmesan tart recipe from Riverford is incredibly tasty, and just as good eaten cold as hot.
 If you want to save time, you can use shop-bought pastry instead of making your own.